rmax/scrapy-redis/docs/installation.rst

 From sources
 ------------

-The sources for scrapy-redis can be downloaded from the `Github repo`_.
+The sources for Scrapy-Redis can be downloaded from the `Github repo`_.

 You can either clone the public repository: